-Since qualifying as a Clinical Psychologist Jane has trained as a supervisor and trainer of an attachment-based video-feedback parenting intervention (VIPP-SD: Video feedback Intervention to Promote Positive Parenting, using sensitive discipline).
-She has developed and adapted a new version of this programme for use with two-parent families, and has trained and supervised a large number of health professionals in delivery of both these versions of VIPP.
-She worked as a supervisor on a large-scale NIHR-HTA funded RCT at Imperial College London.
-This RCT explores the use of VIPP in NHS settings, for parents of young children displaying early signs of behaviour difficulties.
-Currently, she is working as a supervisor on an RFPB-funded (research for patient benefit) feasibility study looking at the use of VIPP in perinatal services across a number of sites in London.
+Jane is a supervisor and trainer for an attachment-based video-feedback parenting intervention (VIPP-SD: Video feedback Intervention to Promote Positive Parenting, using sensitive discipline).
+She has developed and adapted a new version of this programme for use with two-parent families, and has trained and supervised health professionals in delivery of both these versions of VIPP.
+Jane has been involved in a number of research studies looking at the effectiveness of VIPP in different NHS populations, including perinatal services and under 5's.

 Health and Care Professions Council (HCPC) Registration